 Autonomy: Autonomous product operation, self-coordinated operations with other systems and products, autonomous product enhancement, personalization, self-diagnosis, and other services have wide applicability.
 For example, as more smart meters are connected, the energy efficiency of the electric grid keeps increasing.
 This allows the utility vertical to gain insights and respond over time to varying demand patterns.

 The core principle of “smart offerings and industry solutions” is all about integrating, automating, and digitizing the entire business process.
 It is the broader umbrella to adopt various technologies and digital solutions collectively, and if implemented in an industry ecosystem, it is termed as Smart industry .
 We call these technologies and solutions "Enablers," which help optimize the entire business process and productivity and improve overall profitability.

-Key reasons to consider HCL Smart Offerings and Industry solutions are:
+Key reasons to consider HCLTech Smart Offerings and Industry solutions are:

 - Innovative, smart industry solutions that empower digital enterprises with new-age technologies

 - Fosters customer alignments and sponsorships by collaborating with the customers to co-innovate

 - Vertical-aligned, future-ready platforms that help clients to accelerate innovation and stay ahead of the competition